PierreColombo/Musical-Score-Recognition/README.md

 ![sousimage2](https://cloud.githubusercontent.com/assets/22492839/20073730/b21bc6b0-a52d-11e6-91d6-b9bfaae67971.jpg)
 ![sousimage3](https://cloud.githubusercontent.com/assets/22492839/20073758/c503f810-a52d-11e6-8293-f887af023504.jpg)

-- we substract the lines to the score to avoid noise in our recognition
+- we substract carrefully the lines to the score to avoid noise in our recognition

 ![sousimage1 sans porte](https://cloud.githubusercontent.com/assets/22492839/20073399/6e40e502-a52c-11e6-859d-c92d120bf63c.jpg)

-#### Isolating into box every single notes
+#### Isolating into box every single symbol
-- we use growth algorithms with origin : the queue of the note to put every note into box
+- we use growth algorithms with origin the queue of the note to put every note into box

 ![resultat](https://cloud.githubusercontent.com/assets/22492839/20073398/6e401fd2-a52c-11e6-99b0-0f1ccb221589.png)